MCZbase/DataShot_DesktopApp/README.md

     mvn package -DskipTests

+Note: If using maven 2, and you get a build error in the form of dependency problem about jai-image-io-core:

+    [ERROR] BUILD ERROR
+    [INFO] ------------------------------------------------------------------------
+    [INFO] Failed to resolve artifact.
+    Unable to get dependency information: Unable to read the metadata file for artifact 'com.github.jai-imageio:jai-imageio-core:jar': Invalid JDK version in profile 'java8-and-higher': Unbounded range: [1.8, for project com.github.jai-imageio:jai-imageio-core com.github.jai-imageio:jai-imageio-core:jar:1.3.1

+See http://stackoverflow.com/questions/42155692/why-isnt-zxing-playing-nicely-with-ant-java8-and-the-pom-xml for notes on how to fix a syntax error in the pom in your local repository.
+You will need to edit ~/.m2/repository/com/github/jai-imageio/jai-imageio-core/1.3.1/jai-imageio-core-1.3.1.pom to change <jdk>[1.8,</jdk> to <jdk>[1.8,)</jdk>.

 (If you have a test database set up that fits the parameters in the hibernate.cfg.xml file, then you can omit the -DskipTests to run the tests, which will include authenticating in to the test database.
 You should not